perryf/wurflEx/README.md

 ### Example application

 This is a sample application to show just some of the features of the wurlf software.
-When clicking on the `example without caching` button, the user will be able to see Three properties about their device.
+When clicking on the `example without caching` button, the user will be able to see three properties about their device.
 * Is it a wireless device?
 * What is the brand of the software?
 * What is the form the device is taking (desktop, tablet, phone? etc)